-I’d like to talk today about one of my favourite Hitchcock films, the nature horror, The Birds.
+I’d like to talk today about a Hitchcock film that I consider to be his scariest work.
+The film is the nature horror The Birds.
 The film is based on the novel by Daphne Du Maurier (whose work had been adapted for the screen by Hitch before)with the story setting changed from Cornwall to a coastal American town.

-From its opening titles, which feature no music, only the squawking of birds; we know we are in for a very different experience than we are used to from this director.
-The film makes us afraid of something we share our lives with everyday, the birds we see eating off the floor, flying through the air, and sitting on trees, buildings etc, it makes us think what would we do if they ever decided to attack us all the time.
-When I first saw this, I have to confess to being wary of birds for a while after viewing.
+The film makes us afraid of something we share our lives with everyday, the birds we see eating off the floor, flying through the air, and sitting on trees, buildings etc. The film makes us think what would we do if they ever decided to attack us all the time.
+When I first saw this, I have to confess to having been left a bit wary of birds for a while after viewing.

 I like how the ordered lives of the characters are completely destroyed, they find themselves out of control and pursued by something they would never have thought could hurt them.